 - Traumatic.
 These form after an injury to the eye.

-Other things that can raise your chances of getting cataracts include cigarette smoke, air pollution, and heavy drinking.
+Other things that can increase the risk of getting cataracts include smoking, and heavy drinking.

 What Are the Symptoms?